KoruQi

 "Besides feeling good in its own right, opening to love heals psychological wounds, builds resilience, and supports personal growth.
 In your brain, love calms down the stress response and reduces activation in the neural circuits of physical and emotional pain.
 It nourishes moral behaviour and helps keep you out of needless conflicts with others.
 And cultivating a loving heart is central to spiritual practice in every tradition."

-Book a private session with Kathy or join a meditation group
+Book a private session or join a group.

 0226507896